KasperKnop/WEB2/09 Testing/README.md

 </details>
 </blockquote>

-## 9. Testing Your Previous Work
+## 11. Testing Your Previous Work

 Test your previous assignments and exercises!
-Write tests using Jest/Vitest and React Testing Library and generate _Lighthouse_ reports to find opportunities for improvements.
+Write tests using Vitest, React Testing Library, PlayWright and MSW, and generate _Lighthouse_ reports to find opportunities for improvements.

 <blockquote>
 <details>